NickHeap2/vscode-ant/README.md

 # Ant Target Runner for Visual Studio Code

-A simple ant extension that parses build.xml in the root directory and allows you to easily run them.
+A simple ant extension that parses build.xml in the root directory and allows you to easily run the targets or reveal their definitions.

 ## Features